Indigenous Data

 Data involving Aboriginal and Torres Strait Islander peoples has many legal and ethical considerations and needs to be managed and shared with care.

-The ARDC is working with the Indigenous Data Network (IDN) so Indigenous communities can grow their technical capability and resources to manage their own data.
+The ARDC is working with the Indigenous Data Network (IDN) through the Improving Indigenous Research Capabilities project so Indigenous communities can grow their technical capability and resources to manage their own data.
 The IDN leverages developments in the data sciences to maximise the optimal collection, access and use of data resources for community empowerment.
+This work is part of the ARDC’s HASS and Indigenous Research Data Commons.
+Indigenous Data Governance (ID-Gov) is considered across all HASS and Indigenous Research Data Commons focus areas including:

 Protocols and Research Guidelines

 Data about First Nations peoples sometimes involves a mediated access level, requiring potential users to meet specific conditions.
-Researchers, data managers and data custodians need to respect potentially different understandings of the world and to manage information and knowledge in step with these cultural differences.
+Researchers, data managers and data custodians will need to uphold key competencies in which to respect Indigenous ways of knowing, being and doing that differ from Western data practices in order to manage information and knowledge in step with specific cultural requirements.

 Read on to explore resources to help you manage Indigenous data ethically.